-- Node name: The name you enter forms part of the URL under which the Mediation Engine is reachable from the Mediation Engine Connector - Hostname or IP: Must be the HTTP URL under which the Mediation Engine's user interface is reachable - Shared secret: The secret must match the one you entered while preparing the probe.
+Field Description Node name The name you enter forms part of the URL under which the Mediation Engine is reachable from the Mediation Engine Connector Hostname or IP Must be the HTTP URL under which the Mediation Engine's user interface is reachable Shared secret The secret must match the one you entered while preparing the probe.
+Disabled Select Yes or No to indicate if the Mediation Engine is disabled or not.

-Click Save when you are finished.
+6. Click Save when you are finished.